 Andrea Mancori is a filmmaker and video-editor with fifteen years of experience, working with/for TV networks such as Fox International Channel – National Geographic, SKY, RAI, La7.
 One of his most rewarding professional experiences was the editing of the docufilm “The Summer of Sammy” by National Geographic.
 Andrea is a movie lover and passionate about travelling.
 In aroundtheworld.coop he is responsible for video-making activities.

 Cécile Berranger is a PhD student at the Manchester Metropolitan University Business School focusing on the role of cooperatives in recreating urban places.
 She is evaluating and analyzing the impact of the Heritage Project in Rochdale (Manchester, UK), the birthplace of the cooperative movement.
 Cécile has studied Development Economics at Roma Tre University in Rome and she has worked on cooperatives and responsible investments in Uganda.
 She loves travelling, eating and meeting new people and cultures.
 She has recently launched a travel blog together with her boyfriend.
-In aroundtheworld.coop she is responsible for planning and logistics.
+She managed the planning and logistics activities during Sara and Andrea’s travel.
+She is now responsible for communication.

 Flavio Luciani earned his degree in computer engineering from the University “Roma 3” in 2006.
 He has been working in the telecommunication and computer networks field for over 15 years.
 He also manages and gives IT support to the project for the website aroundtheworld.coop.
 Flavio defines himself as a “network engineer without borders”.